-ent, Second, the bill obliges the government to develop and e enforce mechanisms that enable the participation of citizensat including the CSOs and other stakeholders-in all stages ess. of the budget process.
-In particular, the proposed measure institutionalizes the award-winning Bottom-Up Budgeting e bill (BuB) process (see Citizen's Participation).
-The bill tasks us DBM and DILG to lead the implementation of such process e bill to empower grassroots organizations and communities in nows identifying local poverty reduction and development needs ł to be considered in preparing the Proposed Budget.
-The bill ting also instructs DBM and other relevant Executive agencies hat to develop participatory budgeting policies on budget part preparation, execution, and accountability; the House of - Representatives and the Senate on participation in budget s, the legislation; and COA, on participatory audit. ries
+Second, the bill obliges the government to develop and enforce mechanisms that enable the participation of citizens including the CSOs and other stakeholders-in all stages of the budget process.
+In particular, the proposed measure institutionalizes the award-winning Bottom-Up Budgeting (BuB) process (see Empowering Citizens).
+The bill tasks DBM and DILG to lead the implementation of such process to empower grassroots organizations and communities in identifying local poverty reduction and development needs to be considered in preparing the Proposed Budget.
+The bill also instructs DBM and other relevant Executive agencies to develop participatory budgeting policies on budget preparation, execution, and accountability; the House of Representatives and the Senate on participation in budget legislation; and COA, on participatory audit.